GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates] (deleting all cached certificates)
 ```

    2e.
 Verify the Test CTL has updated in RegEdit.
 Confirm "EncodedCtl" and "LastSyncTime" attributes are populated in the [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate] directory.
-Hit F5 to refresh.
-If they have not updated, open Edge or Chrome and load a website.
+If they have not updated, open Edge or Chrome and load a website and then hit F5 to refresh in RegEdit.

    2f.
 From the command prompt, create a text file containing the Test CRL AuthRoot details: